Naturkunde-Museum Bielefeld

 Are there guided tours?

-Check the official website for information on guided tours and any available educational programs.
+Check the official website for information on guided tours and whether they are available during your visit.
+These can enhance your understanding of the exhibits.

 What’s the best time to visit?